thosgood/this-weeks-finds/markdown/101-151/week134.md

 The following are some review articles on spin networks, spin foams and the like:

-6\) Roberto De Pietri, Canonical \"loop\" quantum gravity and spin foam models, to appear in the proceedings of the XXIIIth Congress of the Italian Society for General Relativity and Gravitational Physics (SIGRAV), 1998, preprint available as [gr-qc/9903076](http://xxx.lanl.gov/abs/gr-qc/9903076).
+6) Roberto De Pietri, Canonical "loop" quantum gravity and spin foam models, to appear in the proceedings of the XXIIIth Congress of the Italian Society for General Relativity and Gravitational Physics (SIGRAV), 1998, preprint available as [gr-qc/9903076](http://xxx.lanl.gov/abs/gr-qc/9903076).

-7\) Seth Major, A spin network primer, to appear in Amer.
+7) Seth Major, A spin network primer, to appear in Amer.
 Jour.
 Phys., preprint available as [gr-qc/9905020](http://xxx.lanl.gov/abs/gr-qc/9905020).

-8\) Seth Major, Operators for quantized directions, preprint available as [gr-qc/9905019](http://xxx.lanl.gov/abs/gr-qc/9905019).
+8) Seth Major, Operators for quantized directions, preprint available as [gr-qc/9905019](http://xxx.lanl.gov/abs/gr-qc/9905019).

-9\) John Baez, An introduction to spin foam models of BF theory and quantum gravity, in Geometry and Quantum Physics, eds.
+9) John Baez, An introduction to spin foam models of BF theory and quantum gravity, in Geometry and Quantum Physics, eds.
 Helmut Gausterer and Harald Grosse, Lecture Notes in Physics, Springer-Verlag, Berlin, 2000, pp. 25-93.
 Preprint available as